 Walkers and bicyclists share the east sidewalk overlooking San Francisco Bay and bicyclists also use the west sidewalk on the ocean side.
 San Francisco City Guides lead richly informative and free bridge walks.
 DYI walking and cycling give easy access to nearby scenic attractions like the California Coastal Trail in San Francisco and the Marin Headlands and Fort Baker in Marin County.

-Leading bike rental companies, some of which organize bridge rides include: Blazing Saddles, Bay City Bikes, Bike and Roll San Francisco, Bike and View, Golden Gate Park – Bike & Skate , Park Wide Bike Rentals & Tours, Spinlister and Sports Basement – Gear, Apparel and Bike Rental.
+Leading bike rental companies, some of which organize bridge rides include: Blazing Saddles, Bay City Bikes, Bike and View, Golden Gate Park – Bike & Skate , Park Wide Bike Rentals & Tours, Spinlister and Sports Basement – Gear, Apparel and Bike Rental.
 Some bicycle tours end in Sausalito and offer the option of returning to San Francisco by ferry.

 Go Above the Bridge

 Want to see the sights from on high?
 San Francisco Helicopters offers view-friendly flights above the bridge on their Vista Grande option.